j-squared/puzzles/README.md

 <details><summary>Hint 2</summary>
 <p>

 Each description refers to a location in an ancient civilization.
 Plot each location on the map.
-Searching online may help.
+You may find searching online helpful.

 </p>
 </details>